-Every course I teach includes one formal creative assignment and a several in-class performance or writing activities.
-I encourage and often require students to produce material engaging with contemporary social issues, in the hopes that they’ll share it with an audience outside of the classroom.
+Kelsey’s courses all include at least one formal creative assignment and a several in-class performance or writing activities.
+She encourages and often requires students to produce material engaging with contemporary social issues, in the hopes that they’ll share it with an audience outside of the classroom.
 Examples of student projects include a comedy sketch about silenced female voices in the classroom, a gender-swapped Macbeth rap video, a PSA about campus sexual assault using a scene from A Streetcar Named Desire, and a mockumentary about a gender-swapped production of Cymbeline.

 First-Year Writing.
 The fourth writing assignment for this course was a comedy sketch, written in groups of 3.
 This assignment challenged students to build a set of skills in an area of writing that was new to them, while employing a more subtle rhetorical strategy (comedy writing) to persuade an audience. (assignment sheet)